 Industrial Arts 464.
 (Formerly Industrial Arts 42.)
-History of Industrial Education.
+History and Philosophy of Industrial Education.
 Two hours.

-The history of industrial education from its early beginning to the present; the contribution of leaders and movements to the development of industrial arts and vocational education; legislation for vocational education and the State Plan.
+The history of industrial education from its early beginning to the present; the contribution of leaders; movements in the development of industrial arts and vocational education; modern concepts of industrial arts; legislation for vocational education and the state plan.